larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Composition

-The moderator team consists of no less than five individuals.
+The moderator team initially consists of at least five individuals.
 The IESG appoints and replaces moderators.
 In selecting members, the IESG will take into account geographic coverage, expected and unexpected absences, and